 - Physical locations.
 Getting in-person help can seem quaint if you’re focused on online-only fintech companies.
-But Schwab operates 358 branches, so it’s likely there’s a location near you.
+But Schwab operates more than 350 branches, so it’s likely there’s a location near you.
 That’s a real differentiator.

 - Customer support.
 Schwab offers 24/7 phone and online chat support, and its customer support staff has developed a reputation for being pleasant and helpful.
-With the exuberance in the stock market early in 2021, new customers poured in to most brokerage firms including Schwab.
-The company has been transparent about the busier phone lines and has made active efforts to avoid customer frustration.
+With the exuberance in the stock market in 2021 and into early 2022, new customers poured into most brokerage firms including Schwab.
+The company was transparent about the busier phone lines and made active efforts to avoid customer frustration.

 Where Schwab Falls Short

 Investment companies have to make some value judgments.
 How to make money, which products to offer and how detailed to make its features and information are all questions with no perfect answers.